deadlyvipers/dojo_rules/introduction.md

-My name is Chris and I am doing the Github course on Code School for fun.
-As an extra: my favourite class path from Code School is Javascript (from amongst the ones listed in comment).
+My favourite class path from Code School is Javascript (from amongst the ones listed in comment).
+Deadly skills:

+* Java
+* Python 2/3
+* C